Bridging Evolutionary Multiobjective Optimization and GPU Acceleration via Tensorization: Background

 Decomposition-based EMO algorithms address MOPs by decomposing them into simpler subproblems~\cite{DecomSurvey}.
-These algorithms can be further categorized into two types: weighted aggregation based and reference set based methods.
-MOEA/D~\cite{moead} is the most representative weighted aggregation based method, which aggregates objectives using weight vectors and has inspired variants like MOEA/D-DRA~\cite{moeaddra} and EAG-MOEA/D~\cite{eagmoead}.
+These algorithms can be further categorized into two types: 1) weighted aggregation-based and 2) reference set-based methods.
+MOEA/D~\cite{moead} is the most representative weighted aggregation-based method, which aggregates objectives using weight vectors and has inspired variants like MOEA/D-DRA~\cite{moeaddra} and EAG-MOEA/D~\cite{eagmoead}.
 Recent developments include MOEA/D-AAWNs~\cite{MOEAD-AAWNs}, which adapts weight vectors and neighborhoods to enhance diversity.
 MOEA/D-GLCM~\cite{MOEAD-GLCM} employs bidirectional global search and adaptive neighborhood strategies to improve population distribution.
-Reference set based methods, on the other hand, divide the objective space using reference points or vectors, guiding the search towards underexplored regions while maintaining diversity.
+Reference set-based methods, on the other hand, divide the objective space using reference points or vectors, guiding the search toward underexplored regions while maintaining diversity.
 Representative algorithms of this type include MOEA/D-M2M~\cite{moeadm2m}, RVEA~\cite{rvea}, and $\theta$-DEA~\cite{tdea}.
 A recent work, ECRA-DEA~\cite{ECRA-DEA}, adaptively allocates resources across subspaces using fitness contribution and improvement rates.

 Indicator-based EMO algorithms rely on performance indicators for selection~\cite{IBEASurvey}.
 As a notable example, IBEA~\cite{ibea} uses binary $\epsilon^+$ indicators for decision-making.
-Following this, SMS-EMOA~\cite{smsemoa} and HypE~\cite{hype} are representative hypervolume-based algorithms, with HypE using Monte Carlo sampling to approximate HV.
+Following this, SMS-EMOA~\cite{smsemoa} and HypE~\cite{hype} are representative HV-based algorithms, with HypE using Monte Carlo sampling to approximate HV.
 BCE-IBEA~\cite{bceibea} integrates bi-criterion evolution with the IBEA framework, while SRA~\cite{sra} combines multiple indicators with stochastic ranking based environmental selection.
-MOMBI-II~\cite{mombi2} uses the R2 metric, and AR-MOEA~\cite{armoea} is guided by the IGD-NS metric.
-MaOEA/IGD~\cite{maoeaigd} employs the inverted generational distance metric.
+MOMBI-II~\cite{mombi2} uses the R2 metric, and AR-MOEA~\cite{armoea} is guided by the enhanced inverted generational distance (IGD) metric.
+MaOEA/IGD~\cite{maoeaigd} employs the IGD metric.
 Recently, R2HCA-EMOA~\cite{R2HCA-EMOA}, HVCTR~\cite{HVCTR}, and IMOEA-ARP~\cite{IMOEA-ARP} extended the SMS-EMOA framework with innovations in HV approximation, reference point management, and diversity handling, respectively.